Stochastic smoothing accelerated gradient method for general constrained nonsmooth convex composite optimization: Applications and numerical results

-Three methods are employed to solve \eqref{DRO}, and each method runs 20 times.
-We list the mean of objective value (Obj) in the training set, and the CPU time in \cref{tab1.1}. {Since Subgrad and CP are deterministic methods, the objective values of 20 times are the same, which leads ``Obj Var" to be 0.} It is clear that SSAG provides the computed solutions with the smallest ``Obj Mean" for $\epsilon=0.01,~0.001,~0.0001$ among all the methods.
-The ``Obj Var" is also very small. {Moreover, we can see from the last column of \cref{tab1.1} that the proposed SSAG method can obtain the desired objective value within 20 seconds, and the CPU time does not grow dramatically as the dimension $d$ increases, and the $\epsilon$ decreases.
-In contrast, the CPU time of the Subgrad method grows quickly as $\epsilon$ decreases.
-The CP method, however, can not obtain the desired value within the time budget 200s for all the cases.}
+We list the mean of objective value (Obj) in the training set and the CPU time in Table \ref{tab1.1}. {Since Subgrad and SPG are deterministic methods, the objective values of 20 times are the same, which leads ``Obj Var" to be 0.} It is clear that SSAG provides the computed solutions with the smallest ``Obj Mean" for $\epsilon=0.01,~0.001,~0.0001$ among all the methods.
+The ``Obj Var" is also very small.
+Moreover, we can see from the last column of Table \ref{tab1.1} that the proposed SSAG {method} can obtain the desired objective value within 20 seconds, and the CPU time does not grow dramatically as $d$ increases and $\epsilon$ decreases.
+In contrast, the CPU time of the Subgrad method grows quickly as $\epsilon$ decreases. {From Table \ref{tab1.1}, we can see that the SSAG method is around $5\sim 10$ times faster than the second best method - SPG}.

-{\cref{fig1.2} draws the boxplots of Obj in the training data for all methods in 20 runs,} when $\epsilon=0.001$.
-Due to the similarity, we omit the figures of $\epsilon=0.01$ and $\epsilon=0.0001$.
-It is clear that our SSAG method performs much better than the others.